qcif/daff-biosecurity-wf2/docs/src/end-user.md

 ### BLAST

 The reference data used by the workflow depends entirely on the deployment - ask your platform administrator if you are unsure.
-For the BLAST version of the workflow, the reference data will be a BLAST database of sequence records that is held on the analysis server - by default this is NCBI's "Core Nt" database, but in future it may be possible to choose a different reference database.
-The HTML report should specify the database name in the database coverage report (admins can set this manually with `BLAST_DATABASE_NAME`).
+For the BLAST version of the workflow, the reference data will be a BLAST database of sequence records that is held on the analysis server - by default this is `{{ config.REPORT.DATABASE_NAME }}`, but it is possible to run with a different reference database.
+The workflow report specifies the database name in the database coverage report (admins can set this manually with `BLAST_DATABASE_NAME`).

 ### BOLD

-By default this is set to `COX1_SPECIES_PUBLIC` (admins can override this by setting `BOLD_DATABASE`).
+By default this is set to `{{ config.BOLD_DATABASE }}` (admins can override this by setting `BOLD_DATABASE`).

 ## Input files